JSpeedie/G2ME-legacy/README.md

 <details><summary>Click to Expand</summary><p>

-This repo contains the file `dlsmashgg.js` which is a Node interactive command line app that allows the user to convert all the events (brackets, pools, etc.) at a tournament to `G2ME` compliant bracket file(s).
+This repo contains the file `dlsmashgg.js` which is a Node-based interactive command line app that allows the user to convert all the events (brackets, pools, etc.) at a tournament to `G2ME` compliant bracket file(s).
 The user will have to install `node` and `npm`, and ensure they have all the app